meltyli/Twitch-VOD-Downloader/README.md

 deactivate
 ```

+## Configuration

+Settings are stored in `config.json` and include:
+- List of monitored streamers
+- Output directory for recordings (default: `recordings/`)
+- Default check interval for periodic monitoring (default: 2 minutes)

+You can change these settings through the Settings menu (option 5).

 ## Recordings

-Recorded streams are saved in the `recordings/` directory with filenames in the format:
+Recorded streams are saved in the configured output directory (default: `recordings/`) with filenames in the format:
 `streamer_name_YYYYMMDD_HHMMSS.ts`

 ## Limitations